MDMEHEDIHASA/MDMEHEDIHASA/README.md

 - 👋 Hi, I’m @MDMEHEDIHASAN
-- 👀 I’m a Data Scientist and Machine Learning Researcher.
+- 👀 I’m a Data Scientist,Machine Learning Researcher and a Software Engineer.
 - 🌱 I’m currently working with Machine Learning and Data Scientist  Project.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...